PranayJuneja/Trello-MCP-Server/DevDiary.md

 Imagine an AI assistant is a brilliant, multilingual chef.
 This chef can cook anything, but they need ingredients and tools.
 Now, imagine every kitchen tool (Trello, GitHub, Slack) speaks a different, obscure language.
 The chef would spend all their time learning languages instead of cooking.

 **MCP (Model Context Protocol)** solves this.
-It's a universal language—a standard set of instructions—that the AI (our chef) can use.
-An **MCP Server** is the specialized kitchen assistant who understands this universal language *and* knows how to operate a specific tool, like the Trello espresso machine.
+It's a standardized protocol (currently used by Claude and compatible clients) that provides a common set of instructions for AI assistants to interact with external tools.
+Think of it as JSON-RPC 2.0 with conventions for schemas, prompts, and tool definitions.
+An **MCP Server** is the specialized kitchen assistant who understands this protocol *and* knows how to operate a specific tool, like the Trello espresso machine.

 - **The AI says (in MCP):** "Hey, create a card named 'Buy milk'."
 - **The MCP Server hears this, translates it, and tells Trello:** "Use your API to create a new card with the title 'Buy milk' in the 'Groceries' list."